Farming Innovation Grant

 • Strip till cultivator

-• Precision fertiliser trial in field vegetables
+• Precision fertiliser measures

 Watch a brief video from one of the successful applicants last year: